naveenbolisetty/C_DEMO_DOCKER/README.md

 # C_DEMO_DOCKER

-This is simple docker file with "printf"
+# This is simple docker file with "printf" only for demo purpose